Transactions - availability groups and database mirroring

 The following database mirroring example illustrates how a logical inconsistency could occur.
 In this example, an application uses a cross-database transaction to insert two rows of data: one row is inserted into a table in a mirrored database, A, and the other row is inserted into a table in another database, B. Database A is being mirrored in high-safety mode with automatic failover.
 While the transaction is being committed, database A becomes unavailable, and the mirroring session automatically fails over to the mirror of database A.

 After the failover, the cross-database transaction might be successfully committed on database B but not on the failed-over database.
-This would occur if the original principal server for database A had not sent the log for the cross-database transaction to the mirror server before the failure.
+For example, if the original principal server for database A had not sent the log for the cross-database transaction to the mirror server before the failure.
 After the failover, that transaction would not exist on the new principal server.
 Databases A and B would become inconsistent, because the data inserted in database B remains intact, but the data inserted in database A has been lost.

-A similar scenario can occur while using a MS DTC transaction.
+A similar scenario can occur while using an MS DTC transaction.
 For example, after failover, the new principal contacts MS DTC.
 But MS DTC has no knowledge of the new principal server, and it terminates any transactions that are "preparing to commit," which are considered committed in other databases.